oicr-gsi/shesmu/README.md

 - Java 14 or later
 - Maven 3.5 or later
-- TypeScript 3.9 or later (the version supplied with Ubuntu and Debian in `node-typescript` is too old.
-Use `sudo npm -g i typescript` to install a newer copy)
+- TypeScript 4.3.2 (the version supplied with Ubuntu and Debian in `node-typescript` is too old.
+Use `sudo npm -g i typescript` to install a newer copy.
+However, versions newer than 4.3.2 will fail to compile.)
 - Docker (optional) for container builds

 Optional runtime dependencies: